espoirMur/my-blog-gastby/content/blog/read-emails-python/index.md

 ---
 ### The Problem

-Recently I received a strange requirement from the person am working with.
+Recently I received a requirement from a client of mine.
-He said that I have to write a script that connect to a specific mailbox check everytime if there is a new emails , read it and get the attachement and do some data analysis from that attachement.
+He said that I had to write a script that connects to a specific mailbox check every time if there are new emails, read them, and get the attachments and perform some data analysis on those attachments.
-I was super excited and I asked myself , is it possible to read emails using python?
+I was super excited about that, and I asked myself, is it possible to read emails using Python?
-I started googling and I found that it is possible to read emails using pyhton.
+I started googling, and I was lucky to find that it is possible to read emails using Python.
-In the following blog post I am going to explain how I manage to read emails from an IMAP mail server and how I download the attachment and save them into a  specific folder.
+In the following blog post, I will explain how I manage to read emails from an IMAP mail server and how I download the attachments and save them into a  specific folder.
-If you are familiar with Python this tutorial is for you.
-In order to complete this tutorial you need to have python 3.6 installed in your laptop and virtual environement installed.
+If you are familiar with Python, this tutorial is for you.
+To complete this tutorial, you need to have python 3.6 installed in your laptop and virtual environment installed.

-#### First thing first create the project and initialise your virtual environement
+#### First thing first create the project and initialize your virtual environement

 Let us create a project we will be using :
-Naviguate to your command line and type the following code :
+Navigate to your command line and type the following code :
 `mkdir read_emails_project & cd read_emails_project`

-Once in the project let initialise git :
+Once in the project, let initialize git :

 `git init`

-Once git is initialised let us create a virtual environement:
+Once we initialized git, let us create a virtual environment:
 `virtualenv -p python .venv`

-You can actiavte the virtual environement with the following lines :
+You can activate the virtual environment with the following lines :

 `source .venv/bin/activate`

-It's not a must to use virtual environement you can use your prefered environement manager , for me I prefer to use virtual environements.
+It's not a must to use a virtual environment.
+You can use your preferred environment manager; for me, I prefer to use virtual environments.

-Once you are set up we can start with serious things.
+Once you complete the setup up, we can start with the exciting part of the project.

-#### Never Write credentials into code Use Environements variables
+#### Never Write credentials into code, use Environements variables

-Since we are reading mails from an inbox we will need emails credientials.
-Where to read those crendials from?
+Since we are reading emails from an inbox, we will need email credentials.
+From where are we reading those credentials?
-One thing is sure we are not putting them into the code , this is BAD PRACTISE you can be jailed for putting credentials or secret codes into a code base.
+One thing is sure we are not putting them into the code, this is BAD PRACTISE !!!
+The developer community can put you in jail for writing credentials or secret codes directly into a codebase.

-We will be using .env file that will be secret to us and we will never share it with anyone online , even putting it in a private git repository.

-let us create the .env file
+We will be using .env file that will be secret to us, and we will never share it with anyone online, even putting it in a private git repository. let us create the .env file
 `touch .env`

-And create a gitignore file to tell git to ignore this file
+And create a gitignore file to tell git which files we are ignoring.
 `touch .gitignore`
 open the .gitignore and add the following line to it to ignore the env file :
 ```
     .venv
     env
 ```
-In those lines we are telling git to ingore our env files and our virtualenvironements.
+In those lines, we are telling git to ignore our env files and our virtual environments.

-Now we can populate the env file with our crentatials :
+Now we can populate the env file with our credentials :

 ```
 USER_EMAIL='your@email.com'
-USER_PASSWORD='your secret password'
+USER_PASSWORD='your secret password.'
 ```
-Once our emails credentails are created , let us write a function that will be reading it . for this we will be using a pyhton package called [python-dotenv](https://github.com/theskumar/python-dotenv)
+We create our email credentials; let us write a method that reads them from there.
+For this, we will be using a Python package called [python-dotenv](https://github.com/theskumar/python-dotenv)

 let install it with :
 `pip install -U python-dotenv`

-let us write a function that read and return those environements :
+let us write a function that reads and return those environment variables :

 You can create a file name `utils.py` and add the following code :